mexitek/phpColors/README.md

 # phpColors

-A series of PHP classes that let you manipulate colors.
+A series of PHP methods that let you manipulate colors.
 Just incase you ever need different shades of one color on the fly.

 ## How it works
 Instantiate an object of the color class with a hex color string `$foo = new Color("336699")`.
 That's it!
 Now, call the methods you need for different color variants.